MitchTODO/iOS-DogClassifier-App/readme.md

 ## Networking

-The "dog.ceo" api is used to make request for dog pictures.
-When the app first launches a get-request is executed to retrieve a list off all dog-breeds the api supports.
-This is used to prevent errors and match model dog-breeds including sub-breeds to the api breed endpoint.
-Get function found in RequestHandler/request.swift handles all requests asynchronous.
-When a dog breed is selected from the table view cell and the  DogBreedImageViewController is presented the breed name associated with pressed cell is used to constructed the url path which is then used to get dog image urls.
-By reloading the collections view protocols (lines 57-90), data from image urls array allows each cell to be match up with url.
-Each cell executes a asynchronous request, for the associated image by calling the "imageForEachCell" function (line 130-147).
+The "dog.ceo" api is used to display dog images based on breed.
+When the app first launches a get-request is executed to retrieve a list of all dog-breeds the api supports.
+This is used to prevent errors and match model output to the api breed endpoint.
+"Get" function, found in "RequestHandler/request.swift", handles all asynchronous requests.
+After the DogBreedImageViewController is presented, the breed name associated with pressed table cell is used to build a url path.
+The fully constructed url retrieves all image urls associated with the selected breed.
+Each cell created is matched with a single image url used to executes an asynchronous request.

 _Note: All network request use the same "get" function within "RequestHandler/request.swift" (68-78)_

-### Decoding JSON
+### Decoding

-All incoming data is decoded into code-able structs.
-A "jsonDecoder"  function is used for simplicity and error handling found within "RequestHandler/request.swift" (33-54).
+Incoming data is decoded into code-able structs.
+A "jsonDecoder"  function is used for simplicity and error handling found within "RequestHandler/request.swift" (lines 33-54).

+_Note: Dog images are casted has UIImage_

 ### Endpoints

-Two base endpoints are constructed within "RequestHandler/request.swift" (13-30).
+Two base endpoints are constructed within "RequestHandler/request.swift" (line 13-30).
+A "buildUrl" function is used to construct the full endpoint.
+"RequestHandler/request.swift" (line 57-65)

-"DogEndpoint" is used to retrieve dogs image urls.
+1. "DogEndpoint" is used to retrieve dogs image urls.

-"allbreedsEndpoint" is used to retrieve all breeds including sub-breeds.
+2. "allbreedsEndpoint" is used to retrieve all breeds including sub-breeds.

-In order for model predicted names to match api documentation helper functions where constructed "Helpers/dogNameHelper.swift".
-Functions within allow the changing of spaces (fixErrorPhoneDogBreeds) and matching of main-breed to sub-breed (fixBreedName).
-Some conflicts occurred between model output dog-breed and dog-breed api endpoint, some hard coded breed-names help prevent such conflicts.
+In order for model output names to match api documentation, helper functions where constructed "Helpers/dogNameHelper.swift".
+Functions allow the changing of spaces (fixErrorPhoneDogBreeds) and matching of main-breed to sub-breed (fixBreedName).
+In some cases hard coded breed names prevent any conflicts.

-A "buildUrl" function is used to construct the full endpoint with values supplied from "fixBreedName" function.
-"RequestHandler/request.swift" (57-65)

 ### Activity Indicators

-As network connectivity can be slow activity Indicators are used throughout to prevent user frustration.
+If network connectivity is slow, activity indicators become visible preventing user frustration.

 ---

-Trimmed list of dog-breed names included sub-breeds
+<b>Trimmed list of dog-breed names included sub-breeds</b>

 ```json
 {